Company Dissolution in Indonesia – A Guide to Dissolving Your Business in Indonesia

 - Make the final announcement publicly about the dissolution of the company.

-Remember, before all of those steps above, you need to stop all your business operations including terminating your employment contract with your employees and give their severance.
+Remember, before the steps above, you need to stop all your business operations including terminating your employment contract with your employees and give their severance.

-Once you have obtained approval from MoLHR, you will need to close your tax card too.
-This can be done with the local tax authority.
+Once you have obtained approval from MoLHR, you will need to close your tax card as well.
+You can do this with the local tax authority.
 The tax card can only be closed by tax audit and verification.
 The audit process can take as long as 1 year to complete.
 The earliest completion can be within a 6-month timeframe.

 Do I Need a Liquidator?

-In some cases, a liquidator must be appointed to carry out a company dissolution (as mentioned in the Company Law), whereas in some cases, the board of directors can act as the liquidator and they need to engage a Notary Public to help with the dissolution.
+In some cases, a liquidator must be appointed to carry out a company dissolution in Indonesia (as mentioned in the Company Law).
+Whereas in some cases, the board of directors can act as the liquidator and they need to engage a Notary Public to help with the dissolution.
 3E Accounting can assist you with company dissolution and 3E Accounting’s associate can act as your appointed liquidator, if necessary, to carry out the following processes:

 - Announce and record the company’s assets